 \section{English dev accuracy and its relationship with zero-shot accuracy}

 Experimenters use the En dev set for model selection under the assumption that zero-shot performance improves as En dev performance improves.
 We show that this assumption is often false.

-We investigate whether En dev accuracy is a good predictor of the directional change in target language accuracy between different checkpoints by comparing the ability of En dev and target dev to predict changes in target test accuracy.
-In Tables \ref{table:directional-mldoc} and \ref{table:directional-xnli}, we report the frequency of \emph{directional agreement} on MLDoc and XNLI: how often does En dev accuracy increase/decrease with target test accuracy?
+We compare the abilities of En dev and target dev to predict directional changes in target test accuracy.
+In Table \ref{table:directional}, we report the frequency of \emph{directional agreement} on MLDoc and XNLI; i.e., how often does En dev accuracy increase/decrease in tandem with target test accuracy?

-We randomly sample pairs of checkpoints where the target test accuracy changes by at least 0.5\% and compute the proportion where En dev accuracy changed in the same direction.
-For MLDoc (Table \ref{table:directional-mldoc}), En dev is not much better than a coin flip ($\sim$50\%) at predicting the direction of the change in target test accuracy, while target dev tracks target test accuracy more than 90\% of the time.
-For XNLI (Table \ref{table:directional-xnli}), En dev sometimes approaches target dev in predictive power (i.e., Es and Fr), but otherwise falls short for the other languages.
-In general, one sees higher directional agreement in XNLI than MLDoc, which we attribute to XNLI's target test sets being professionally translated from En test.
+We randomly sample pairs of checkpoints where the change in target test accuracy for the pair is at least 0.5\%, and compute the proportion for which the En dev accuracy changed in the same direction.
+Table \ref{table:directional} shows that for MLDoc, En dev is not much better than a coin flip ($\sim$50\%) at predicting the direction of the change in target test accuracy, while target dev tracks target test accuracy 90+\% of the time.
+For XNLI, En dev sometimes approaches target dev in predictive power (i.e., Es and Fr), but can fall short for other languages.
+In general, we see higher directional agreement in XNLI than MLDoc, which we attribute to XNLI's target test sets being professional translations of En test.

-Remarkably, for some languages (i.e., Ja in MLDoc and Hi, Sw, Tr, and Vi in XNLI), the frequency of directional agreement is less than 50\%, which means that, more often than not, when En dev accuracy increases, target test accuracy for these languages decreased; we discuss this in Section \ref{sec:forgetting}.
-Since En dev accuracy does not reliably move in the same direction as target test accuracy, it is an inadequate metric for tracking zero-shot cross lingual transfer performance.
+Remarkably, for some languages (i.e., Ja in MLDoc and Hi, Sw, Tr, and Vi in XNLI), the frequency of directional agreement is less than 50\%, which means that, more often than not, when En dev accuracy increases, target test accuracy for these languages decreases; we discuss this in Section \ref{sec:forgetting}.
+Since En dev accuracy does not reliably move in the same direction as target test accuracy, it is an inadequate metric for tracking zero-shot cross-lingual transfer performance.